techeazy-consulting/techeazy-devops/README.md

 * `.github/workflows/`: Contains GitHub Actions workflow files for automating deployment

 ## How to Use
-1. **Clone the repository**: `git clone https://github.com/your-repo-url.git`
-2. **Configure AWS credentials**: Set up your AWS credentials as secrets in your GitHub repository settings.
+1. **Configure AWS credentials**: Set up your AWS credentials as secrets in your GitHub repository settings.
-3. **Trigger the workflow**: Push changes to the `assignment-3` branch or trigger the workflow manually using the GitHub Actions UI.
+2. **Trigger the workflow**: Push changes to the `assignment-3` branch or trigger the workflow manually using the GitHub Actions UI.

 ## Workflow Details
-The GitHub Actions workflow is defined in `.github/workflows/deploy-to-ec2.yml`.
+The GitHub Actions workflow is defined in `.github/workflows/deploy.yml`.
 It performs the following steps:

 1. **Checkout code**: Checks out the code in the repository.
 2. **Configure AWS credentials**: Configures AWS credentials using secrets stored in the repository.